BenSaunders27/meineDGS-Translation-Protocols/README.md

 ## License

 To use the mDGS dataset for computational research, a licence must be obtained from the [University of Hamburg](thomas.hanke@uni-hamburg.de).
-Release of these protocols does not imply permission of use or provide a license, with written permission required separately for each user.
+Release of these protocols does not imply permission of use or provision of a license, with written permission required separately for each user.
 Please adhere to the data ownership policies and ensure you have the correct rights before use.

 ## Translation Protocols